GuideApr 17, 2024

 If you prefer a command line tool and use Astra DB, definitely take a look at the Astra CLI.
 It will install and configure CQLSH for you to work with your cloud-managed database service instance.
 You can also use it to manage, operate and configure your Astra DB instance via scripts or commands in a terminal.

-If you prefer a graphical tool, definitely take a look at DataStax Studio.
-And language drivers are available for Java (JDBC), Python (DBAPI2), Node.JS (Datastax), Go (gocql), and C++.
-Take a look at all the drivers DataStax provides allowing CQL statements to be passed from client to cluster and back.
+If you prefer a graphical tool, DataStax Studio is for you.
+And language drivers are available for Java (JDBC), Python (DBAPI2), Node.JS (DataStax), Go (gocql), and C++.
+Take a look at all the drivers DataStax provides that allow CQL statements to be passed from client to cluster and back.

 Get Started with Astra DB for Free